Greening a K-12 Curriculum

 "Having the Center for Ecoliteracy come in provided a breath of fresh air, a bigger world perspective," says Land.
 "This wasn't just about Head-Royce anymore, and we weren't in it alone.
 It added legitimacy to why we were doing this and showed that it was not just a fad, but a real grassroots movement."

 The next step was to conduct a curriculum audit and develop relevant learning activities.
-For this, the Center for Ecoliteracy sent in Carolie Sly, its director of education programs.
+For this, the Center for Ecoliteracy sent in Carolie Sly, former director of education programs.
 A former public school teacher, university professor, and coauthor of the award-winning California State Environmental Education Guide, Sly takes a collegial approach to working with schools.
 She began by reviewing Head-Royce's curriculum maps to identify positive starting points — areas where teachers were already teaching concepts related to sustainability, and where there was the potential for principles to be easily integrated with lessons already being taught.

 "Carolie pulled out from every grade level examples of where sustainability education was already happening; for instance, she showed where we already had lessons in nested systems [the concept that systems are contained within other systems throughout nature]," says Land.
 "This made it seem like it didn't all have to be such a big deal.
 No teacher felt that he or she had to go back and trash their American lit course and make it all about Thoreau."
 To the contrary, Sly emphasized that schooling for sustainability is an opportunity to look at existing subjects through another lens, and that there are numerous ways to incorporate the principles of ecology or sustainability into all subjects.